How Constantine Established the Roman Catholic Church and the Roman Empire: Edict of Milan to the Crusades

 The City of God

 The City of God was written by the bishop of Hippo, Augustine.
 It was a history of the Roman Empire from a theological viewpoint.
 In this work, Augustine created a dualistic vision of humanity and of the human enterprise of Empire-building.
 Augustine argued that there were two cities; the earthly city of men and the heavenly city of God.
 He put forth his theory that the sack of Rome by the Visigoths was inevitable due to the inherently corrupt and sinful nature of humanity.
-Augustinebelieved that any and all earthly cities and civilizations would continue to rise and fall because mankind is corrupt.
-He said that this will eventually lead to the Judgment day, after which theheavenly city, in which is no corruption, will be established by God.
+Augustine believed that any and all earthly cities and civilizations would continue to rise and fall because mankind is corrupt.
+He said that this will eventually lead to the Judgment day, after which the uncorruptable heavenly city, will be established by God.

 Jerome - 400